skyflowapi/skyflow-react-native/README.md

 - `PinElement`: Can have 4-12 digits.

 ### 2. Custom Validations:
-Custom validations can be added to any element which will be checked after the default validations have passed.
+Custom validations can be added to any element and are checked after the default validations have passed.
 The following custom validation rules are currently supported:
 - `REGEX_MATCH_RULE`: You can use this rule to specify any regular expression to be matched with the input field value.

 ```jsx